pyta-uoft/website/index.md

 ### Unsupported delete operation (E1138) {#E1138}

-:unsupported-delete-operation (E1138): *%r does not support item deletion* Emitted when an object does not support item deletion (i.e. doesn't define __delitem__ method) This message belongs to the typecheck checker.
+This error occurs when the `del` keyword is used to delete an item from an object which does not support item deletion.

 ~~~~ {include="E1138_unsupported_delete_operation"}
 ~~~~